trisfaizal/Marketing-Site/_customers/xtendly.md

     The Developers were able to quickly set up this interface by using [Jekyll blogging](http://docs.cloudcannon.com/editing/blogging/)."
     image_path: /img/customers/xtendly/blogging.png
 summary: |
-  Xtendly gets sites online for their customers faster giving them a big advantage over competitors.
-Clients love how easily they can update cotent.
+  Xtendly gets sites online for their customers faster, giving them a big advantage over competitors.
+Clients love how easily they can update content.

   Xtendly builds all their new sites on CloudCannon.
 ---